Why You Should Use Pardot Folders for Better Marketing

 Ultimately, there is no reason why folders should not be utilised, even if you have an established account that hasn’t been organised so far.

-I recommend taking full advantage of Pardot folders to organise your campaigns and to enhance your marketing workflow.
+I recommend taking full advantage of Pardot folders to organise your campaigns and to enhance your marketing workflow and to keep on top of these using a handy Pardot Marketing Hygiene Calendar.
 If you need training or support, as always, you can contact our team for a chat!